ycm-core/YouCompleteMe/README.md

 ### Signature Help

-Signature help is an **experimental** feature for which we value your feedback.
-Valid signatures are displayed in a second popup menu and the current signature is highlighed along with the current arguemnt.
+Valid signatures are displayed in a second popup menu and the current signature is highlighted along with the current argument.

 Signature help is triggered in insert mode automatically when `g:ycm_auto_trigger` is enabled and is not supported when it is not enabled.